importTahsinZaman/sailara/README.md

 ## Overview

 Sailara was a startup I worked on with a friend from July 2022 to January 2023.
 Unfortunately, the project never launched, but the process was an incredible learning experience.
-I became more skilled with various technologies (NextJS, React, Firebase, Stripe), how to validate startup ideas, the importance of UI/UX, how to communicate better, how to deal with rejection (or just straight up being ignored), and much, much, much more.
+I became more skilled with various technologies (NextJS, React, Firebase, Stripe), how to validate startup ideas, the importance of UI/UX, how to communicate, how to deal with rejection (or just straight up being ignored), and much, much, much more.
 This readme is a writeup of all my takeaways from this experience so that my future self can refer back to it when I inevitably find myself in front of the same roadblocks again.

 ## The idea